 Generally, immunotherapy uses special medicine and other treatments to boost the immune system to fight off cancer cells and other diseases.
 It is done in hand with chemotherapy to treat advanced cancer.

-For better health, preventing some of the causes of cancer like poor sedentary lifestyle, avoiding multiple sex partner and exposure to HPV are very important.
+For better health, preventing some of the causes of cancer like poor sedentary lifestyle, avoiding multiple sex partners, and exposure to HPV is very important.

-In addition to being faithful to one sex partner; practice safe sex, get regular Pap test, take an HPV vaccination in your earliest years and try to eat healthy.
+In addition to being faithful to one sex partner; practice safe sex, get regular Pap tests, take an HPV vaccination in your earliest years and try to eat healthily.